rosalogia/cs112-exam2-studyguide/05-binary-search-trees/study_guide_solutions.md

 4. See [Programming Problems](#programming-problems).

 5. Identify the best and worst case time complexities for insertions to a BST
-  * Best Case: O(1) when inserting at the root level.
+  * **Best Case: O(log n) when the tree is balanced**.

+    Why is this?
+In any
+    BST, the maximum depth you will ever need to reach to make an insertion is equal to the height of the tree.
+In a balanced tree, the height of the tree is always approximately log base-2 of the amount of nodes in the tree.
+Think about why this is: by storing nodes in a binary tree rather than a linked list, we can repeatedly halve the amount of links we need to follow to arrive at a given value (assuming we balance our tree).

-  * Worst Case: O(n) when e.g. all the nodes are left or right nodes and the item being inserted goes at the bottom.
+  * **Worst Case: O(n)** when e.g. all the nodes are left or right nodes and the item being inserted goes at the bottom.

+    Note: it's worth explicitly mentioning that both the best and worst case (and, indeed, _all_ cases) can be said to have a run-time complexity of O(h) where h is the height of the tree.
+In the best case, as mentioned, the height is approximately log<sub>2</sub>(n), whereas in the worst case, the height of the tree is equal to n.

 6. List the pros and cons of using BSTs
     Note: a straight-forward answer to this question isn't properly provided in any of the course materials, so along with